The Best Propane Stoves For Camping And RV Life

 Next up, the Camp Chef Explorer.
-If you have ever been to a campsite and walked around, you’ve probably seen one of these.
+If you have ever walked around a campground, you’ve probably seen one of these.

-They have an iconic look and design and are the reason that a lot of people call a propane camp stove a Camp Chef although it might be a different brand.
+They have an iconic look and are the reason a lot of people call propane camp stoves Camp Chefs.

-What makes the Explorer models more stationary but also more comfortable to cook with is their freestanding design and detachable legs.
+What makes the Explorer models heavy and less portable, but more comfortable to cook with, is the freestanding design and detachable legs.

-The RV camp stove is about waist high, making it easy to cook with no matter where you are but it can still break down to a portable size.
+The RV camp stove is about waist high.
+It’s easy to cook with no matter where you are and can still able to break down to a portable size.

 The legs are adjustable to help level the stove on uneven ground.
 When it’s time to pack down, the legs come off and can go into a storage bag.

 Unfortunately, there is no carrying bag automatically included for the stove, which is a shame.